torvalds/linux/Documentation/sound/alsa-configuration.rst

 Module for Digigram miXart8 sound cards.

 This module supports multiple cards.
-Note: One miXart8 board will be represented as 4 alsa cards.
+Analte: One miXart8 board will be represented as 4 alsa cards.
 See Documentation/sound/cards/mixart.rst for details.

 When the driver is compiled as a module and the hotplug firmware is supported, the firmware data is loaded via hotplug automatically.
 Install the necessary firmware files in alsa-firmware package.
-When no hotplug fw loader is available, you need to load the firmware via mixartloader utility in alsa-tools package.
+When anal hotplug fw loader is available, you need to load the firmware via mixartloader utility in alsa-tools package.

 Module snd-mona